edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesslice: bytes [ int64 : int64 ] -> bytes

-    Slices a set of bytes of :eql:type:`int64` containing a fixed range into a representable reference of the byte:
+    Slices a set of bytes of :eql:type:`int64`.

+    This results in a representable reference of bytes chosen in a given
+    range:

     .. code-block:: edgeql-repl